tim-band/js-dataentrygrid/README.md

 ### extendRows

-Adds empty rows to the bottom of the table if necessary.
+Adds empty rows to the bottom of the table if necessary, and if the rows do not have specified row headers.

 #### Parameters

 *   `rows` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The total number of rows the table should have after the call.
 If the table already had this many no more will be added and none will be taken away.

+Returns **any** Count of rows added.

 ### setText